Rock music in the Netherlands: Mainstream

 Pioneers of Dutch rock were the so-called Indorock bands from the late 1950s, like The Tielman Brothers and the Blue Diamonds.
-They played rock guitar instrumentals when most of the Dutch youth had hardly heard of rock 'n' roll.
-They stemmed from the Indo community in The Hague and were pivotal in earning that city the title of Beatstad ('Beat city') in later years.
+They played rock guitar instrumental music at a time when white Dutch musicians did not perform rock 'n' roll.
+They stemmed from the Indo community in The Hague, which was also the center of the succeeding genre in the mid-1960s, Nederbeat, when Dutch musicians formed bands influenced by British beat groups and rock music.
+It earned the city the title of Beatstad ('Beat city') in later years.
 With 1960s bands like Golden Earring and Shocking Blue, Vandenberg in the 1980s, and Kane, Di-Rect and Anouk in the 1990s, 2000s The Hague became synonymous for mainstream rock.
-Shocking Blue released "Never Marry a Railroad Man" (1970) and "Inkpot"(1972).

 More progressive music emerged in the 1960s in Amsterdam.
 In 1964 (see 1964 in music), The Outsiders were the first Dutch psychedelic rock band to become successful.
 Well known was the 'Haagse Scene' - many of the popular bands of the 1960s came from The Hague, such as Shocking Blue, which topped the US charts in 1970 with Venus, Golden Earring, Q65, The Motions and Earth & Fire ("Seasons", 1970).
-Other representatives from this period: the Cats, Tee Set, Bintangs, Sandy Coast, Cuby & the Blizzards and Brainbox.
+Shocking Blue released "Never Marry a Railroad Man" (1970) and "Inkpot"(1972).
+Other representatives from this period include the Cats, Tee Set, Bintangs, Sandy Coast, Cuby & the Blizzards and Brainbox.
 George Baker Selection acquired international fame with the songs "Little Green Bag" (1969), and "Una Paloma Blanca" (1975).

 From the late 1960s the post war generation gained political influence.
 Many state subsidised rock venues opened all over the country.
 These clubs, like Amsterdam's Paradiso and Melkweg, were stepping stones for many alternative rock bands on their first European tour and the Dutch crowd stayed well informed about new British and American acts.